dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 For IL stubs only, the per-frame initialization includes setting `Thread->m_pFrame` to the InlinedCallFrame (effectively 'pushing' the Frame).

 ## Per-call-site PInvoke work

+The below is performed when the GC transition is not suppressed.

 1. For direct calls, the JITed code sets `InlinedCallFrame->m_pDatum` to the MethodDesc of the call target.
     * For JIT64, indirect calls within IL stubs sets it to the secret parameter (this seems redundant, but it might have changed since the per-frame initialization?).